ybgskr12/Reforestation/README.md

-## What did the Buffalo say to his little boy when he dropped him off at school?
-Bison.
+## Did you hear about the kidnapping at school?
+It's ok, he woke up.